bconf-lang/bconf/SPEC.md

 This shorthand is only for objects.
 If the operator is omitted for any other value (eg. array, string, number, etc.) it is a [statement](#statement).

-A key without a value is shorthand for assigning `true`.
+A bare key without an operator or value is shorthand for assigning `true`.

 ```bconf
 // Equivalent to `enabled = true`